Dreaming381/Latios-Framework-Documentation/Mimic/Mecanim Runtime.md

 # Mecanim Runtime Addon

-Mimic includes a Mecanim runtime as an addod, so that you can use the old familiar tools in your Latios Framework project.
+Mimic includes a Mecanim runtime as an addon, so that you can use the old familiar tools in your Latios Framework project.

 Note: Mecanim functionality is an **Addon** and is a community-contributed